ChrisKurz/NCS-Tutorial/NCS/NCSv3.4.0-LTS/DBG_profileBootStages/README.md

 3) Build the projecet (-> pristine build!) and flash it on your dev kit.
 4) Use a scope and check the RESET input and Debug pin.
 Here is an example for Zephyr*s _hello world_ sample.

-   Here are the measurement resultsfor the _hello world_ project:
+   Here are the measurement results for the _hello world_ project:

    | Desciption | time      |
    |------------|-----------|